nsat/space-services-user-guide/tutorials/rf_collect/RfCollect.md

 After `rf_collect.sh` has run on the `SDR` the output files will be picked up by the satellite bus and queued for downlink to AWS S3.

-## Review
+## Analyze

-The file can be found in S3 with the timestamp appended to guarantee uniqueness.
-The `awscli` can be used with the `--recursive` option to see the file:
+The files can be found in S3 with the timestamp appended to guarantee uniqueness.
+The `awscli` can be used with the `--recursive` option to see the files:

 ```bash
 aws s3 ls --recursive s3://customer-s3-bucket/a/directory/FM123/downlink/